-Below are our high frequency spelling words that we will be practising throughout the year.
-You can practise these at home using some of our fun activities.
+Below are our high frequency spelling words that we will be practising throughout the year during spelling lessons and then applying into our writing.
+You can practise these at home on Spelling Shed or by using some of our fun activities.

-Every term we will put up 3 different activities for you to try at home to help practise your spellings.
-Which ones can you try?
+Which of these games can you try?
 Which is your favourite?
-Use either the year 3 and 4 high frequency words to practise or words from our spelling patterns that you have found or used in school.
+Use either the Year 3 and 4 high frequency words to practise or words from our spelling patterns that you have found or used in school.